wasllot/programming-proficiency-test/README.md

  - (Optional) Listen to URL parameters to filter on page load. e.g. `?user=1`
  - (Optional) Install and use TailwindCSS to style your stuff properly.

-You can check your work running `docker-compose exec app npm run serve` and accessing your `localhost:8080`.
+You can check your work running `docker compose exec app npm run serve` and accessing your `localhost:8080`.

 ## HOW TO HAND IN YOUR WORK